August 11, 2025

 2. Wool or Cashmere Socks

 When sitting in my closet before my first trip wondering what to wear at the European Christmas markets, wool socks did not cross my mind as being extremely important.
-I packed my regular cotton Bobmas socks and two pair of Smartwool socks that I've had forever and called it a day.
+I packed my regular cotton Bombas socks (but recommend these now) and two pair of Smartwool socks that I've had forever and called it a day.
 Regret.
 When I got to Europe and was outside for more than a few minutes, my feet (particularly toes) were freezing and possibly on the verge of frostbite.
 Luckily, the market is filled with random items, and I purchased two pairs of wool-blend socks.
 They were a life saver.
-The subsequent trip I was not so naive and I brought wool and cashmere socks.
+The subsequent trip I was not so naive and I brought merino wool and cashmere socks.
 My toes thanked me, and so will yours.

 3. Waterproof Boots or Shoes

 I live in a wet place, so waterproof shoes are a no-brainer for me.
 My Blondo boots are exactly the right fit when I decided what to wear at the European Christmas markets because they are waterproof.
-I purchased two pairs off of Poshmark earlier in the season and I brought them both.
+I purchased two pairs earlier in the season and I brought them both.
 They were the right item for me on the first trip.
 It snowed nearly the entire time, and they were worth their weight in gold as I trudged through even the black snow.
-You’d never know how much water was on these shoes.
-My second trip involved my first pair of La Canadienne boots and I was IN LOVE.
-Red and spicy like myself, they were comfortable right out of the box.
-I walked miles.
-Highly recommend one or several pairs.
-I'll be buying more sooner than later.
+You’d never know how much water was on these snow boots - they looked brand new after the trip.

 My Wool Blend J. Crew Coat in Strasbourg